Terra Fuller

 Author

 Terra Fuller is a multidisciplinary artist who makes drawings, paintings, photographs, prints, and textiles such as carpet weaving, quilting and basket weaving.
 Terra has exhibited extensively on the east and west coast.
-Terra is currently learning how to make quilts with an Amish master quilter from her hometown.
+Terra is currently making quilts with an Amish master quilter from her hometown.

 Archives